Fellowship for Research to Advance Global Health & Human Rights

 Program Structure

-- Program Duration: The fellowship spans approximately six months, requiring an average commitment of 10 hours per week.
-A condensed schedule may be negotiated based on the specific needs of the project, student, and mentor.
-The fellowship can accommodate one student from June-November 2025 and one student from January-June 2026.
+- Program Duration: The fellowship can span 6 to 12 months, requiring an average commitment of ~10 hours per week across the time period.
+This can vary from week to week based on the student's schedule (e.g., a few hours some weeks and more others).
+Up to two students will be selected for the next grant period.
+If there are two, the fellowship can accommodate one student from June-November 2026 and one student from January-June 2027.
 Students may apply for one or both fellowship terms.

-- Funding Structure: Graduate students accepted into the fellowship may receive up to $10,000 to support their research.
+- Funding Structure: Graduate students accepted into the fellowship may receive up to $10,000 to support their research (for the six-month period).
 Fellows can request up to $6,000 as a stipend, with an additional $4,000 available for travel and research expenses.
 Alternatively, the entire $10,000 may be allocated solely for travel and research expenses, reducing or forgoing the stipend amount.

-- Location: Initial two weeks based in Ann Arbor, with office space at the North Campus Research Complex (NCRC) Building 16.
-Fellows may continue from NCRC, work remotely, or work at PHR’s office in New York City.
+- Location: Fellows may work from allocated office space at the North Campus Research Complex (NCRC) Building 16, work remotely, and/or work at PHR’s office in New York City, depending on the fellow's preference.

 - Deliverables: At the end of this fellowship, students will produce:

-- Authored research reports, articles, or policy briefs for PHR.
+- Authored research reports, articles, and/or policy briefs for PHR.

 - Program reflections and a final project report submitted to CGHE.